simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 **Python implementation**

-We will build the implementation in an objected oriented fashion defining a class for Linear regression.
+We will build the implementation in an object oriented fashion defining a class for Linear regression.
 For the full code (with doc strings) it's on github [here](https://github.com/simonwardjones/machine_learning/blob/master/machine_learning/linear_regression.py).

 ```python